- Neil LaBute

 Samuel L. Jackson can be your best friend or your worst nightmare.
 That’s something I’ve learned from his movies.
 And even when he’s acting friendly, you still feel like he could destroy you at any moment.
 There’s a frightening intensity that burns beneath his eyes.
 In Lakeview Terrace, he’s a suburban nightmare made flesh—his character’s bouts of unrestrained anger and racism are followed by irrationally aggressive behavior, dogmatic parenting, and reactionary violence.
 And it doesn’t help that he’s a cop.

 LaBute’s commentary works best as a concept after the fact, when we realize his film wouldn’t have the same meaning nor earn the same reaction had the races of its characters been switched.
-When we start envisioning Abel as a racist white cop and Chris as a black victim, we find a story in the vein of Rodney King’s beating (indeed, Los Angeles’ actual Lake View Terrace is where King was assaulted by officers in 1991), only with a less sympathetic villain.
+When we start envisioning Abel as a racist white cop and Chris as a Black victim, we find a story in the vein of Rodney King’s beating (indeed, Los Angeles’ actual Lake View Terrace is where King was assaulted by officers in 1991), only with a less sympathetic villain.
 LaBute challenges exactly how his audience is racist, as he assuredly believes we all are, even by the smallest degree.
 Consider how he forces us to doubt the characters.
 Are those doubts based on race?
 That we’re even thinking about these issues forces me to admit they are.
-But nevermind engaging observations about the audience’s unconscious prejudices, there’s a thriller to sell!
+But never mind such engaging observations about the audience’s unconscious prejudices, there’s a thriller to sell!
 After all, who needs questions of morality when there’re action sequences and gunfire to behold?
-The film’s third act tosses out its thought-provoking situation for a sloppy and unnatural wrap-up, transforming a clever drama into an all-too-common thriller.
+The film’s third act tosses out its thought-provoking situation, transforming a clever drama into a garden variety thriller.

 Except, LaBute isn’t a director of thrillers.
 He’s a writer-director of the blackest comedies, scathing tales of decency gone awry, and people’s natural evil emerging in the everyday.
 His 1997 debut In the Company of Men featured Aaron Eckhart playing a cruel game to get back at the women who’ve hurt him; he chooses a vulnerable deaf woman as his target.
-2003’s The Shape of Things contains a radical student (Rachel Weisz) dating a loser (Paul Rudd) only as a social experiment as to the lengths people change themselves for their partners.
+2003’s The Shape of Things is about a radical student (Rachel Weisz) who dates a loser (Paul Rudd) only as a social experiment.
 These often cruel notes on the depths of humanity are where LaBute is best.
-He raises similar concerns with Lakeview Terrace, for a while anyway, abandoning them altogether for a product frustratingly similar to the straight-lined good-guy vs. bad-cop setup of Unlawful Entry.
+He raises similar concerns with Lakeview Terrace, for a while anyway, abandoning them altogether for a product frustratingly similar to the good-guy vs. bad-cop setup of Unlawful Entry.